Authentic and counterfeit oxycodone

 Why is fentanyl so dangerous?

 As we mentioned above, fentanyl is incredibly potent.
-While it targets the parts of the brain that control pain and emotions, its effects can include drowsiness, nausea, confusion, respiratory depression and arrest, unconsciousness and death.
-It is about 50 times stronger than heroin and roughly 100 times more powerful than morphine, according to the U.S. Centers for Disease Control and Prevention
+It’s about 50 times stronger than heroin and roughly 100 times more powerful than morphine, according to the U.S. Centers for Disease Control and Prevention

-“A typical lethal dose for an adult is about two milligrams,” Lambert says, “and when these pills are getting stamped by these counterfeit operations, they’re not doing a great amount of quality control.
+“A typical lethal dose for an adult is about two milligrams,” OCDE’s Lambert says, “and when these pills are getting stamped by these counterfeit operations, they’re not doing a great amount of quality control.
 So it’s very unpredictable as to what’s going to end up in there.”

 How are children and teens getting this drug?